jbmitch/transit-gateway/connecting-vpcs-classic-infrastructure.md

 ## Connecting classic infrastructure and VPCs
 {: #connecting-vpcs-classic-infrastructure}

-You can now choose and configure the additional network connections you want to add to your transit gateway:
+You can now choose and configure the network connections you want to add to your transit gateway:
 1. Select the **classic infrastructure** network connection type from the list.

+All IBM Cloud Classic Infrastructure networks across regions will connect using this connection, regardless of the transit gateway’s local or global routing setting.
+{: tip}

 2. Click **Add Connection**.
 3. From the list, select the **VPC** network connection type.
 4. Select your region from the list.